aws-samples/data-for-saas-patterns/samples/aurora-serverless-global-db-cdk/README.md

     ```
     Expected Response : error : cannot execute INSERT in a read-only transaction

-    Note : You can enable Write forwarding feature to continue to use the Secondary cluster endpoint for write transactions as well.
+    Note : You can enable [Write forwarding](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/aurora-global-database-write-forwarding.html) feature in Amazon Aurora Global database to continue to use the Secondary cluster endpoint for write transactions as well.

 5. You can also try to update and delete the task on the Primary cluster
     ```